SiyuYaoGY/SiyuYaoGY.github.io/index.md

 <img src="https://github.com/SiyuYaoGY/SiyuYaoGY.github.io/blob/main/Siyuyao.JPG?raw=true">

 I am a graduate student from the Department of History and Philosophy of Science, Indiana University Bloomington ([HPS at IUB](https://hpsc.indiana.edu/)).
-I major in philosophy of science, with a minor in cognitive science.
+I major in philosophy of science, with a minor in cognitive science ([CogSci at IUB](https://cogs.indiana.edu/)).
 I love to study how traditional philosophical concepts and questions shape the development of scientific theories and practices, and how the progress in science conversely give new meanings to them.

 <h1 id="Research Interests">Research Interests:</h1>